Kyle Richards: 2010–2021: Real Housewives and Halloween films

 Richards co-executive produced Paramount Network's comedy television series American Woman (2018), which was inspired by her childhood in the 1970s.
+The series was cancelled after one season due to declining ratings.

 On August 30, 2019, it was confirmed that Richards would reprise the role of Lindsey Wallace, the role she originated in the original 1978 film, in Halloween Kills.
-Following a year delay due to the COVID-19 pandemic, Halloween Kills had its world premiere at the 78th Venice International Film Festival on September 8, 2021, and was theatrically released in the United States on October 15, 2021, by Universal Pictures.
-The film made $4.85 million from Thursday night previews, the biggest for both an R-rated title and a horror film amid the pandemic.
+Following a year delay due to the COVID-19 pandemic, Halloween Kills had its world premiere at the 78th Venice International Film Festival on September 8, 2021 and was theatrically released in the United States on October 15, 2021 by Universal Pictures.
+The film made $4.85 million from Thursday night previews, the highest for both an R-rated title and a horror film amid the pandemic.
 The film has grossed a total of $131 million at the worldwide box office and stands as one of the year's highest grossing horror movies behind A Quiet Place Part II.
-Her performance in the film attracted positive reactions from fans.
+Richards was confirmed to return for the 2021 sequel, Halloween Ends, after her performance in Halloween Kills attracted positive reactions from fans.

+In August 2021, Richards started filming the Christmas movie The Real Housewives of the North Pole alongside actress Betsy Brandt.
+The film, which aired on Peacock on December 9, 2021 features a variety of cameos from fellow cast members of The Real Housewives franchise, including her daughter Portia, Sonja Morgan, Karen Huger, Cynthia Bailey, and Lisa Barlow.
+Richards, a Christmas enthusiast, called filming for the movie a "dream come true."

 Richards starred in The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, that premiered on November 16, 2021, on Peacock.
-In August 2021, Richards started filming a christmas film, The Real Housewives of the North Pole alongside her youngest daughter Portia in Utah for their first parent-child project together, which aired on Peacock on December 9, 2021.
-The film follows two "Christmas Queens" Trish, played by Richards and Diana, portrayed by Betsy Brandt, who take part in decorating contest every year, but the two get into an argument just days before Christmas.
-On October 25, 2021, Entertainment Weekly released first photos of the film.
-On December 7, 2021, People magazine announced that Richards was returning for the upcoming sequel Halloween Ends to reprise her role as Lindsey Wallace.
-In 2022, she was nominated for the second time in the category "The Reality TV Star of 2022" at the People's Choice Awards.
+Richards was the only representative from the Beverly Hills series, joining Bailey and Kenya Moore from the Atlanta series, Teresa Giudice and Melissa Gorga from the New Jersey series, and Luann de Lesseps and Ramona Singer from the New York series.